zer0Kerbal/B9StockPatches/readme.md

 ---

-### This mod uses Module Manager patches to add an assortment of B9fuelswitch tank types to stock and DLC fuel tanks.
+### This addon uses Module Manager patches to add an assortment of B9fuelswitch tank types to stock and DLC fuel tanks.

 ##### <mark>Do not bother [@Blowfish][blowfish] with support requests for this mod.</mark>